EFM Hiring Freeze: What AAFSW is Doing

 Letters can also be sent to the newly formed Foreign Service Caucus: Senators Dan Sullivan (D-Alaska), Chris Van Hollen (D-MD), Michael Bennett (D-Colo), and Chris Coons (D-Del).

-The Family Liaison Office has advised that if you see a job advertised, apply for it.
+The Global Community Liaison Office has advised that if you see a job advertised, apply for it.
 Although some posts have reported that jobs are not being advertised during the freeze, there are exceptions.
 Seize the day if you see one and be first in line when the freeze is lifted.

 AAFSW knows that the Bureaus are meeting weekly with HR to address many issues, including the EFM hiring freeze.
 If you have been offered a job at your post but it is frozen, and if you can describe how this job is critical to the operations of the mission, your Management Officer can appeal the freeze of your job.
 Make their job easy: work with HR at post so that you or they draft a memo of appeal to the Bureau and the Director General that the Management Officer only has to sign.
 The Director, in turn, can bring your case to HR.
 Be cognizant that to date most of the exceptions have been made for unaccompanied posts, but there’s always a first time.